dlaytonjames/tlsinfo/README.md

 >$ snatchtls -h

 ```

-Snatch TLS
- version 1.0-SNAPSHOT

 Usage of snatchtls:
   -trst string
     	 the filename for the trusted CAs (PEM encoded) (default "trustList.pem")
   -url string
-    	the url used for the connection (default "https://www.apple.com")
+    	the url used for the connection (default "https://www.google.com")
 ```
 ### Run
 >$ snatchtls -trst *{tustList filename}* -url *{connection url}*